 A product (or feature) roadmap outlines the development and launches of a product and its features.
 They are a focused analysis of a product’s evolution, which helps developers and other stakeholders focus on initiatives that add direct value to the user.

 The beauty of product roadmaps lies in their flexibility and range of applications.
 BAs can create different product roadmaps to illustrate different information, including:

 - Feature releases

 - High-level strategic product goals

-While product roadmaps are commonly used internally by development teams, they are also useful resources for other groups like sales.
+While product roadmaps are commonly used internally by development teams, they are also useful resources for other groups like sales teams.

-A defined product outline and schedule helps sales stay on the same page as the developers so they can deliver accurate, updated information to their prospects and clients.
-Because of their versatility and broad applications across teams and organizations, product roadmaps are a core part of an analyst’s toolbox.
+A defined product outline and schedule helps the sales team stay on the same page as the developers so they can deliver accurate, updated information to their prospects and clients.
+Because of product roadmaps' versatility and broad applications across teams and organizations, they are a core part of an analyst’s toolbox.

 4. Organizational charts

-Organizational charts outline the hierarchy of a business or one of its departments or teams.
-They are especially helpful reference charts for employees to quickly understand how the company is organized and identify key stakeholders and points of contact for projects or queries.
+An organizational chart outlines the hierarchy of a business or one of its departments or teams.
+They are especially helpful reference charts for employees to quickly identify key stakeholders and points of contact for projects or queries.